North America Travel Guides

 Consider Madison, WI (my hometown), a city of 270,000 people…without a single train.
 We have a poorly run bus system, and that’s it.
 The closest train is an hour and a half drive away in Milwaukee.

-A: In most airports around the country you can purchase SIM cards in convenience shops around the terminal – like Hudson News.
+In most airports around the country, you can purchase SIM cards in convenience shops around the terminal—like Hudson News.
 Temporary cell phone data in the U.S. costs around $60/month.

-A: The U.S. takes the United States Dollar while Canada takes the Canadian Dollar.
+The U.S. takes the United States Dollar, Canada takes the Canadian Dollar, and Mexico takes the Mexican Peso.
 The easiest way to get either of these currencies is from a reliable ATM.
 Follow some basic practices when taking cash out in a foreign country:

 —Make sure your bank knows you’ll be traveling (and where) so your card isn’t declined